hargroa2/AlgorithmStudy/JavaScriptCardio/studyguide.md

 # Array and String Method Study Guide

 There are a total of 21 methods that were utilized within these exercises.
 I will break down each of them and provide small examples to demonstrate how they work, as well as separate them into array methods and string methods sections.
+I will add more methods to this that are not within the sessions for studying purposes if need be.

 ---